haiilingg/EDA-project/README.md

-# EDA-project
+# Project Aim
-EDA project on understanding how consumer attributes and loan attributes influence the tendency of default.
+To develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.